List of tallest buildings in Metro Manila: Tallest completed twin buildings

 Twin towers refer to identical structure buildings including condominiums, apartments, offices and hotels.
 This list overlaps with the first list above but also includes those taller than 100 m.
-Ortigas Center's One Shangri-La Place Twin Towers is one of the top 20 tallest twin buildings in the world.
+Ortigas Center's One Shangri-La Place is one of the top 20 tallest twin buildings in the world.

 Tallest under construction or proposed

-As of mid 2022, this lists more than 40 highrise and supertall buildings under construction or preparation that are expected to rise 150 m or more in Metro Manila.
+As of November 2025, this lists more than 40 highrise and supertall buildings under construction or preparation that are expected to rise 150 m or more in Metro Manila.

-The Philippine Diamond Tower, estimated to have a height of 612 m and finished by 2019, is a broadcast tower, not a residential or commercial building (but was cancelled due to unknown reasons).
+The Philippine Diamond Tower, estimated to have a height of 612 m and finished by 2019, is a broadcast tower, not a residential or commercial building (but was cancelled for unknown reasons).
 Skycity, estimated to have a height of 335 m but troubled by a lawsuit, only has had excavation work done and has been on-hold with no construction progress since 2005.

 Topping out (or topping off) is when the last beam (or its equivalent) is placed atop a structure.
 For convenience, the entries of the sortable table is arranged alphabetically.

 The tallest entry in the table is The Stratford Residences at 312 meters.

 Tallest planned or proposed

-These are the tallest planned buildings for Metro Manila that are almost 200 meters or taller but do not yet have a proposed completion year.
+These are the tallest planned buildings for Metro Manila that are 200 meters or taller but do not yet have a proposed completion year.